Nanomatrix: Scalable Construction of Crowded Biological Environments: Parallel RTX-based Molecular Rendering

-For each AS, hardware acceleration requires to provide the type of ray intersection test needed by the traversal program.
+For each TLAS, hardware acceleration requires providing the type of ray intersection test needed by the traversal program.
 The selection should be based on the BLAS lowest geometric representation.
 In the {\it cellular AS}, the meshes are defined as triangles, therefore we use the hardware triangle-ray intersection test that is built-in in the GPU.
-In the {\it atomistic AS} the molecular models are defined through its as atoms/spheres, therefore we use a custom-implemented sphere-ray intersection test.
+In the {\it atomistic AS} the molecular models are defined through its atoms/spheres, therefore we use a custom-implemented sphere-ray intersection test.